 IoT is the central component of precision farming.
-It empowers cultivators to increase yield, minimise damage due to pests and diseases, and optimise resource usage.
+It empowers cultivators to increase yield, minimize damage due to pests and diseases, and optimize resource usage.
 The data from the IoT devices are transmitted to make subtle adjustments for immeasurable benefits.

 Below are a few of the several advantages of smart agriculture using IoT.